 Conservation is deeply important and encourages people to take care of the world around them and ensure that wildlife is able to continue to survive and thrive for generations to come.
 By visiting a touch tank, visitors can better understand the impact that their choices can have on species survival and how they can help preserve populations of native species in their communities.

-Touch tanks are a great learning experience for everyone, regardless of sight level, as long as they are run responsibly and with animal health and safety as a top priority.
+Touch tanks are a great learning experience for everyone, regardless of sight level.
+It is important to ensure that they are run responsibly and with animal health and safety as a top priority though.
 That said, the benefits of visiting touch tanks with vision impairment are priceless and can provide lasting a lasting impression for all involved.